 But now, let’s go for a walk through the ancient history of the beautiful green island of Samos.

-A few words about the Samos’s ancient history
+A few words about the Samos’ ancient history

 According to Herodotus, Samos was one of the most important cities in the Greek world.

 Samos was part of the Delian League and Athenian empires, supporting them in the Peloponnesian War.
 From 281 BC, Samos was ruled by the Ptolemies of Egypt, and from 197 BC, came under the jurisdiction of Rhodes.
 Then it was a part of the Roman Empire and the Byzantine Empire.
 Later it was ruled by the Genoese family Giustiniani, until 1475, when the Ottomans captured the island.

 Under the local leadership of Lykourgos Logothetis in 1821, Samos joined the uprising of the Greek War of Independence.
 It was a Greek Revolution against the Ottoman Empire.
-In 1834, the island became the semi-independent state tributary to Ottoman Turkey.
+In 1834, the island became a semi-independent state tributary to Ottoman Turkey.
 Then, in 1912, Samos was united with the Kingdom of Greece.
 And after World War II, it is part of today’s Greece.

 Both Pythagoreion and Heraion sanctuary were inscribed on the UNESCO list of World Heritage Sites in 1992.

 Pythagoras, a mathematician, and philosopher

 The former name of the city Pythagorion was Tigani.
 In 1955 the name is changed after the great Greek mathematician and philosopher Pythagoras, who was born there in 570 BC.
 In the former place of the ancient port of Samos, today there is a big statue in the sign of his great work.